aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/java/other-cad-operations/support-for-dgn-v7/_index.md

 ---
 title: DGN to PDF Conversion Guide - Aspose.CAD for Java
-linktitle: Support for DGN V7 - Aspose.CAD for Java Tutorial
+linktitle: Support for DGN V7
 second_title: Aspose.CAD Java API
 description: Effortlessly convert DGN files to PDF using Aspose.CAD for Java.
 Follow our step-by-step guide for seamless integration and efficient workflow.
 type: docs